-The earthworks were engineered by Brigadier General Godfrey Weitzel, who was serving as Chief Engineer to Major General Butler in 1864.
+The earthworks were certified by Brigadier General Godfrey Weitzel, who was serving as Chief Engineer to Major General Butler in 1864.
 Weitzel would be promoted to Major General in August of that year.
 The ditch and parapet structure were commonly used and known as “field fortifications.”
 Their purpose was to increase the defensive endurance of a force holding a location.
 Far from being a simple ditch and mound, the components of the parapet were mathematically calculated to maximize the defensive characteristics of the fort.
 The outlines of field fortifications constructed during the Civil War varied widely based upon specific terrain, number of troops and artillery pieces, and proximity to other forts.

 Bastions constructed at the west and east corners of the fort allowed defensive fire in several directions.
 This is the most probable location of the 12-15 cannons garrisoned within the fort.
 Lying outside the earthworks were abatis constructed from felled trees and sharpened branches designed to slow the momentum and order of an enemy charge, causing enough delay for the defenders’ fire to be most effective.
 The land entrance to the fort, known as the “salle port,” would have been secured and controlled with a gated stockade constructed in typical fashion for the time.
 Logs 10-18 inches in diameter would have been flattened on 2 sides, placed upright in a line, sharpened at the top and buried about 4 feet into the ground.
 Smaller logs may have reinforced the joints.
 Embrasures (also called “Loopholes”) were strategically cut into the wall so men could stand upon firing steps and shoot from within the stockade.